 Among other qualifications, Mr. Sáinz Armada brings to the board financial and accounting expertise as the chief financial and resources officer of a large international public company and experience in corporate strategy, risk management, and strategic planning of complex organizations from his service as a senior executive at a large international public company.

-Selected directorships and memberships Board of Directors, Neoenergia, S.A.
-Board of Directors, Scottish Power Ltd.
+Selected directorships and memberships Board of Directors, Scottish Power Ltd.

 Directors (continued)